-If one or more of our proprietary or partnered products were approved for the treatment of epilepsy, we anticipate that they could potentially compete with other anti-seizure medications, or ASMs, or one another.
+If one or more of our proprietary or partnered products product candidates were approved for the treatment of epilepsy, we anticipate that they could potentially compete with other anti-seizure medications, or ASMs, or one another.
 These currently commonly prescribed ASMs, among others, include brivaracetam, carbamazepine, cenobamate, clobazam, eslicarbazepine acetate, ethosuximide, gabapentin, lacosamide, lamotrigine, levetiracetam, oxcarbazepine, perampanel, phenytoin, topiramate, and valproate.
 The FDA has not yet approved any drug products specifically for SCN8A-DEE.
-There are other ASMs in development that could potentially compete with our products, including products in development from Biohaven Ltd., Ltd., Cerevel Therapeutics Holdings, Inc., Eliem Therapeutics, Inc., Equibre Biopharmaceuticals Corp., H. Lundbeck A/S, Janssen Pharmaceuticals, Inc., J&J Innovative Medicine, Neuro3 Therapeutics, Inc., Neurocrine Biosciences, Praxis Precision Medicines, Inc., SK Life Science Inc., Supernus Pharmaceuticals, Inc., and Zhimeng Biopharma, Inc. To the extent that we are unable to compete effectively against one or more of our competitors in these areas, our business will not grow and our financial condition, results of operations and the market price of our common shares may suffer.
+There are other ASMs in development that could potentially compete with our products, including products product candidates in development from Biohaven Ltd., Cerevel Therapeutics Holdings, Inc., Equilibr Biopharmaceuticals Corp., J&J Johnson & Johnson Innovative Medicine, Neuro3 Neurona Therapeutics Inc., Neurocrine Biosciences, Praxis Precision Medicines, Inc., Rapport Therapeutics, Inc., SK Life Science Inc., Supernus Pharmaceuticals, Inc., and Zhimeng Biopharma, Inc. To the extent that we are unable to compete effectively against If one or more of our competitors in these areas, our business will not grow proprietary product candidates were approved for the treatment of MDD, we anticipate that they could potentially compete with other anti-depressant medications, or ADs.
+Patients with MDD are typically treated with a variety of ADs, which include selective serotonin reuptake inhibitors, or SSRIs, benzodiazepines, serotonin / norepinephrine reuptake inhibitors, or SNRIs, norepinephrine and our financial condition, results dopamine reuptake inhibitors, or NDRIs, N-methyl-D-aspartate, or NMDA, receptor agonists and atypical antipsychotics.
+Currently prescribed antidepressants include benzodiazepines, brexpiprazole, bupropion, bupropion/dextromethorphan, cariprazine, citalopram, duloxetine, escitalopram, esketamine, fluoxetine, ketamine, sertraline, trazodone, tricyclic agents, venlafaxine, vilazodone and vortioxetine.
+We are aware of operations several companies developing product candidates for the treatment of MDD including AbbVie Inc., Alto Neuroscience, Inc., Axsome Therapeutics, Inc., Biohaven Ltd., Intra-Cellular Therapies, Inc., Johnson & Johnson Innovative Medicine, Neumora Therapeutics, Inc., Neurocrine Biosciences, Inc., Relmada Therapeutics, Inc., Sage Therapeutics, Inc., Seaport Therapeutics and the market price of our common shares may suffer.
+Sumitomo Pharma America, Inc.